Overview

 Program Details

-- In-person sessions hosted at the Center for Smart Streetscapes (CS3) on Columbia University's Manhattanville Campus
+- In-person sessions hosted at Columbia University

 - Teachers receive a $5,000 stipend to support them over the summer.